dimkirt/dimkirt/README.md

 Interested to work in: eMobility, Clean Tech, Climate Tech industries

-Are trying to make the world a better place? 🌿⚡☀️
+Are you trying to make the world a better place? 🌿⚡☀️

 Let’s get it done! 💪